İrfan Can Eğribayat

-İrfan Can Eğribayat (born 30 June 1998) is a Turkish professional footballer who plays as a goalkeeper for Fenerbahçe.
+İrfan Can Eğribayat (born 30 June 1998) is a Turkish professional footballer who plays as a goalkeeper for Süper Lig club Gençlerbirliği.

 Club career

 Adanaspor

 Eğribayat started his football career in the youth level with Adanaspor.
 He signed a professional contract with the team in 2014, and made his debut for Adanaspor in a 4-3 TFF First League win over Elazığspor on 16 May 2015.

 He made his Süper Lig debut in a 1–1 tie with Konyaspor on 20 May 2017.

 Göztepe

 On 5 September 2020, he transferred to Göztepe in the Süper Lig.
 He made his debut with the team in a 5–1 win over Denizlispor on 12 September 2020.
 In his debut season with Göztepe, Eğribayat earned the starting spot and gained international attention for his performances.

-On 6 December 2021, after the Süper Lig match against Gaziantep FK, İrfan Can Eğribayat said to TV broadcasters that his pregnant wife, Ceren Eğribayat, experienced the pain of losing their baby when she was 5.5 months pregnant.
+On 6 December 2021, after the Süper Lig match against Gaziantep FK, Eğribayat said to TV broadcasters that his pregnant wife, Ceren Eğribayat, experienced the pain of losing their baby when she was 5.5 months pregnant.